dokobit/ws-api-php-example/README.md

 Enter API access token to example in 5th line.

+Check Mobile ID and Smart-ID test data at https://support.dokobit.com/article/667-mobile-id-and-smart-id-test-data

 ### Mobile-ID signing example

-Enter your phone number and personal code (or use testing ones) at 7-8 lines or use as console command:
+Enter phone number and personal code (from test data) at 7-8 lines or use as console command:

 `php mobile_sign.php ./test.pdf {phone} {personalCode}`

 ### Smart-ID signing example

-Enter your country and personal code at 6-7 lines or use as console command:
+Enter country and personal code (from test data or of you Smart-ID DEMO App) at 6-7 lines or use as console command:

 `php smart-id_sign.php {country} {personalCode}`

 ### Smart-ID identification example

-Enter your country and personal code at 6-7 lines or use as console command:
+Enter country and personal code (from test data or of your Smart-ID DEMO App) at 6-7 lines or use as console command:

 `php smart-id_login.php {country} {personalCode}`